Maximum interpoint distance of high-dimensional random vectors: Main results: convergence of the maximum

 The range of possible values for $\rho$ is given by $0\le \rho \le 1/2$.
 This can be shown by checking that the covariance matrix of the random variables $(Y_{ij})_{1\le i <j}$ is positive semidefinite if and only if $0\le \rho \le 1/2$; see Remark~\ref{rem:rho}.
 Indeed, the covariance matrices of $(Y_{ij})_{1\le i<j\le p}$ and $(T_{ij})_{1\le i<j\le p}$ are the same.
 By Corollary 2.1 of \cite{chernozhukov2013gaussian} we get the following lemma. \begin{lemma} Assume there exist constants $\eta, c,C>0$ such that

 then it holds that

 \end{lemma} If \eqref{eq:lem2.11} is fulfilled, we obtain that the limiting distributions of $\max T_{ij}$ and $\max Y_{ij}$ are the same.
 More precisely, it holds

-\begin{remark}{\em The second condition in \eqref{eq:lem2.11} holds if $p=\exp(o(n^{1/7-\vep}))$ for $\vep>0$.
+\begin{remark}\em{ The second condition in \eqref{eq:lem2.11} holds if $p=\exp(o(n^{1/7-\vep}))$ for $\vep>0$.
 For comparison, in the case $\rho<1/3$ Theorem~\ref{thm:summax} provides a result for the larger rate $p=\exp{o(n^{1/3})}$ under the weaker moment assumption $\E[\exp(\eta |Z|^{1/2} )]<\infty$ for some $\eta>0$. }\end{remark} In view of \eqref{eq:sdsdsxd}, it is natural to ask for which values $\rho$ a Gumbel limit can be achieved.
-By similar arguments as in the proof of Proposition \ref{thm:rate} we get for $x\in\R$ that { } as $\nto$.
+By similar arguments as in the proof of Proposition \ref{thm:rate} we get for $x\in\R$ that

+as $\nto$.
 Unfortunately, this does not yield a positive result for $\rho>1/3$.
 To proceed, we define the random variables

 where the $(Y_{ij})$ are as in \eqref{eq:Yijsdf}.
 For the same reasons as in Remark \ref{rem:29} it holds that

 where $W(x)$ is a Poisson distributed random variable with parameter $\e^{-x}$.
 Recall that the Poisson distribution is uniquely characterized by its sequence of moments; see e.g.\ \cite{kuba:panholzer:2016}.
 Our next result reveals the asymptotic behaviors of the first two moments of $V_{n,\rho}(x)$. \begin{proposition} For $\rho\in [0,1/2]$ and $x\in \R$ we have, as $\nto$,